markcarey/airtist/README.md

 When a PRO subscription is cancelled, another event webhook automatically triggers a transaction to reduce the stream back to `3 pAInt` per month and flip the user back to minting on the shared NFT contract.

+## How it was Built

+There are three main categories of code for AIrtist:

+- Frontend Client App
+- Server APIs and Datastore
+- Ethereum Smart Contracts

+### Frontend Client App

+The live demo of the front end AIrtist app is located at https://airtist.xyz.
+The app includes javascript code that primarily interfaces with AIrtist server API endpoints.

+The javascript web3auth SDK is used in the frontend to power all forms of authentication.
+Using web3 auth, the user can choose to login with social apps (ie. Twitter/Facebook), email, or wallet (ie. Metamask/WalleConnect).
+The web3auth SDK inetrfaces with the nodes in the [Auth Network](https://medium.com/toruslabs/introducing-the-auth-network-b8fab1b5e1f6) to produce an app-specific private key for the user.
+The private key exists only in the browser and it never sent to AIrtist servers nor saved by any thirdparty.
+The web3auth SDK also produced a JWT auth token, that is used by AIrtist as an API key when calling authenicated AIrtist API endpoints (see more below).

+The frontend uses the Firebase Firestore SDK to fetch and render AIrtist data stored in a Firestore data store, data about users, posts, followers, social reactions, etc.

+The HTML and CSS of the AIrtist frontend was built using the Instello Ultimate Photo Sharing HTML Template set, used under license.

+The front is hosted using Firebase Hosting.
+The frontend code can be found in this repo at [server/hosting/](server/hosting/).

+### Server